Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis

-Using the same reasoning as discussed above (before Eq.~(\ref{28})), we also express the EoM (\ref{10}) in terms of redshift distance ($z$) as:
+For the total action in Eq.~\ref{14a}, the total energy density naturally splits into two contributions: the pressure-less matter component arising from $\mathcal{L}_m$, denoted by $\rho_m$, and the dark energy component originating from the DBI sector in Eq.~\ref{9}, denoted by $\rho_{\phi}$.
+With this decomposition, the background evolution of the universe continues to be governed by the Friedmann equations, given in Eqs.~(\ref{22}), (\ref{23}), however, with the modified definition of $\rho_{\phi}$ and $P_{\phi}$ as defined in Eq. (\ref{11}).
+However, the continuity equation retains the form of Eq.~(\ref{24}).
+Using the same definitions for the matter and dark energy density parameters, we straightforwardly recover the Eqs.~(\ref{25})–(\ref{27}) as dimensionless energy densities.
+Consequently, the evolution equation, together with the same reasoning applied earlier (prior to Eq.~(\ref{28})) enables us to rewrite the EoM (\ref{10}) in terms of the redshift $z$ as:

-\ben &&\frac{d\phi}{dz}=\frac{d\phi}{dt}\frac{dt}{dz} = -\frac{v}{H(1+z)} \n \\ &&\frac{dv}{dz}= -3\frac{H}{\gamma^2}\frac{d\phi}{dz} + \frac{1}{H(1+z)}\frac{1}{\gamma^2}\frac{V'(\phi)}{V(\phi)}. \een
+\ben &&\frac{d\phi}{dz}=\frac{d\phi}{dt}\frac{dt}{dz} = - \frac{v}{H(1+z)} \n \\ &&\frac{dv}{dz}= -3\frac{H}{\gamma^2}\frac{d\phi}{dz} + \frac{1}{H(1+z)}\frac{1}{\gamma^2}\frac{V'(\phi)}{V(\phi)}. \een

-In our approach to derive the evolution equations for parameter inference—whether through Bayesian analysis or ML methods—we focus on the evolution of the dark energy density parameter, denoted by $\O_d$.
-This choice is made without loss of generality, as it is equally valid to consider the evolution of the dark matter density parameter $\O_m$ instead.
-The two parameters are intrinsically linked by the constraint $\O_d(z) + \O_m(z) =1$, which holds under the assumption of a spatially flat universe and in the absence of significant contributions from radiation or other exotic components at low redshift.
+In our method for models I \& II, obtaining the evolution equations used for parameter inference via Bayesian analysis within an ML framework, it is equally valid to infer either dark energy ($\Omega_d$) or dark matter ($\Omega_m$) density parameter and the choice can be made without loss of generality.
+The two parameters are intrinsically linked by the constraint $\Omega_{d} + \Omega_{m} =1$, which holds under the assumption of a spatially flat universe and in the absence of significant contributions from radiation or other exotic components at low redshift.
 It is worth noting that in principle, a complete energy budget of the universe should include a radiation component characterized by the density parameter $\O_R$.
 However, in the present epoch, the contribution from radiation, comprising photons and relativistic neutrinos, is exceedingly small compared to that of dark matter and dark energy.
-Owing to the substantial expansion of the universe since the radiation dominated era, the current value of $\O_R$ is approximately $10^{-5}$ \cite{Planck3}, rendering its influence negligible in the context of late time cosmological dynamics.
-Consequently, we omit the radiation component in our analysis.
+Owing to the substantial expansion of the universe since the radiation dominated era, the current value of $\Omega_R$ is approximately $10^{-5}$ \cite{Planck3}, rendering its influence negligible in the context of late time cosmological dynamics.
+Consequently, we omit the radiation component in our analysis for late time.